The Impact of AI on Teaching & Learning

 AT A GLANCE

 Artificial Intelligence is rapidly reshaping our world — and our classrooms.
-Whether you're just beginning to explore AI or already using it in your practice, this full-day, hands-on workshop will help you think deeply and practically about the role of AI in education.
+Whether you're just beginning to explore AI or already using it in your practice participation in this community of colleagues will help you think deeply and practically about the role of AI in education.

 We’ll explore: